EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Humans/Tradesman.md

 # Tradesman
 ___
-The following are statblock examples for the various tradesmans of the world of Wulfgar.
+The following are stat block examples for the various tradesman's of the world of Wulfgar.

 ## Alchemist
+Alchemists are rare in the nations of Wulfgar most are under the service of noble families, some are hermits in search of the truth of the world, and others are deemed heretics and burned at the stake by religious zealots.
 ___
 > ## Alchemist
 >*Medium humanoid(human), neutral*